 Decodable books to match the Literacy Hub's phonics progression

 If you are using the Literacy Hub phonics progression, download the decodable book selector from SPELD NSW.
 This document organises books from a range of decodable book series to align with the Literacy Hub phonics progression.

 The Simple View of Reading (Gough & Tunmer, 1986) explains that beginning readers need instruction and support in two sets of skills: word recognition (decoding) and language comprehension.
 Explicitly teaching each of these skills supports students to develop reading comprehension.

 When teaching word recognition (decoding), decodable texts are the best tool.
 Teachers should discuss the content of these texts with students as they read, but the primary focus in this part of a lesson is not comprehension.

 When teaching language comprehension, rich literature is a great tool.
 Reading rich texts aloud supports beginning readers to develop their language comprehension skills, including background knowledge, vocabulary and syntactic knowledge.
 Careful planning around read-aloud sessions allows teachers to build students’ background knowledge, vocabulary and syntactic knowledge.

 Planning explicit instruction around the key elements of the Simple View of Reading supports students to develop strong reading comprehension skills.

 This 10-minute article breaks down the components of the Simple View of Reading, and shows how it can be used to identify student needs and differentiate learning (see page 3 for word recognition; see page 4 for comprehension).

-2. Coaching webinar: Choosing and using decodable texts
+2. Videos: Choosing and using decodable texts

-This session will unpack each of the decodable resources available on the Literacy Hub.
+These videos unpack each of the decodable resources available on the Literacy Hub.